 A recruiter with experience can start providing solo RPO services.
-You can hire employees & build a team as you scale based types of services you provide.
+You can hire employees and build a talent acquisition team as you scale up based on the types of services you provide.

 There isn’t a flat industry standard on fees for RPO services.
-These rates depend on the RPO provider as he employs various resources, RPO prices depend on the services provided and the length of the contract.
+These rates depend on the recruitment process outsourcing provider as he employs various resources.
+RPO prices depend on the services provided and the length of the contract.
 But there are a couple of pricing models you can consider adopting:

-A payment is made every time a position is filled. this model is generally used for short term projects where the number of hires is quantifiable and definitely known.
+- Cost per hire model: Payment is made every time a position is filled.
+This model is generally used for short-term projects where the number of hires is quantifiable and definitely known.

-- Management fee + cost per hire: This is a combination of the first and second model.
+- Management fee + cost per hire: This is a combination of the first and second models.
 A management fee is paid for all the efforts required to fill positions.
 On the other hand, a specific amount is also paid every time a position is filled.

-In this case, a specific fee is charged after a process is completed.
-This process may include, candidate screening, background checks etc. These charges can either be charged on an hourly basis or on successful placement.
+- Cost per transaction: In this case, a specific fee is charged after a process is completed.
+This process may include candidate screening, background checks, etc. These charges can either be levied on an hourly basis or on successful placement.